 We offer talking therapy with no time limits imposed to overcome the isolation experienced by those bereaved by suicide who are 18 years and over.

 We are a peer-led organisation and all group meetings are facilitated by a survivor who was once profoundly affected by suicide and can now bring HOPE to those still in shock and traumatised.
 Likewise, all one to one support is delivered by individuals, living in Suffolk or Norfolk, who have gone through and experienced the unique challenges of suicide loss.

 All individuals delivering support for HOPE are required to:

-- Have been a survivor profoundly affected by suicide loss and can now bring hope
+- Have been a survivor (profoundly) affected by suicide loss who can now bring hope to others

 - Attend monthly supervision

 - Have a minimum of CPCAB Level 2 counselling skills training (or be working towards the qualification)